bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

-A game ingested via the scanner is also visible in ordinary gallery listings as a directory/file like any other gallery content, but the gallery item's "Play" link still enforces the same `user_can_access()` check as everything else in this app (§6.3).
+A game ingested via the scanner is also visible in ordinary gallery listings as a directory/file like any other gallery content, but the gallery item's "Play" link still enforces the same `user_can_access()` check as everything else in this app (Section 6.3).
 Being visible in a listing is not the same as being playable.

 ### 2.4 What validation actually checks — ✅ Built